manastalukdar/manastalukdar.github.io/website/components/home-page/highlights.md

 - Established the Data org within Platform engineering department at C3 AI.
 Grew a team of 6 to an org of ~30 engineers across 6 teams.
 Defined charter for each team.
 Identified, mentored and promoted senior engineers to lead roles for each team.

 - Established a highly successful internship program at C3 AI. _Created a strong pipeline_ of interns from top universities.
-Formulated a program that led to _100% intern conversion into full-time roles_ within my organization.
+Achieved _100% intern conversion into full-time roles_ within my organization.

 - Experienced in hiring and mentoring engineers, _identifying and developing leaders_.
 Trained in management methodologies from UC Berkeley Center for Executive Education. _Fueled rapid growth of multiple teams_ by formulating strategies and processes around hiring.
 As part of _department leadership_ instituted frameworks and best practices to maintain high bar and streamline growth.
 Developed successful cross-departmental collaborations to _scale multiple software teams_ across engineering department.